syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ![MultiRangeSelection Date Range Picker](images/selections/multirange.jpg)

 ## Extendable range selection
-Extend the selected range with the new selected date in any date range picker view by setting the `DateRangePickerSelectionMode` to [extendableRange]().
+Extend the selected range with the new selected date in any date range picker view by setting the `DateRangePickerSelectionMode` to `extendableRange`.

 {% tabs %}
 {% highlight Dart %}